lostphilosopher/wyattandersen-jekyll/_posts/2016-07-21-getting-started-with-devops.md

 ### Document

-Dig into your problem space, understand what goes into in now, step by step.
-Become an expert on the way thing are.
+Dig into your problem space, understand what goes into it now, step by step.
+Become an expert on the way things are.
 What does your process look like today?
 What gets done?
 Who does it?
 How do they do it?
 The better you know this, the better you'll be able to improve it.
 Build a spreadsheet, and get this documented.
 Don't skimp on this step it's one of the most important.

 ### Correlate